Princeofthebow/FundamentalEpidemicControlLimits/readme.md

 The folder `script_plots/` contains data processing files  and after the review process is finalised will contain sub-folders that are named after figures in the paper.
 The sub-folders will include the relevant figure, the data and the code that was used to generate the figure.

 ## Getting started
-The specific instructions to run a specific computation are provided in each folder.
+The specific instructions to run a computation are provided in each folder.
 Here we provide a quick start guide to run some low scale computations.

 The code base is written in ```C++``` and ```Matlab```.
 Specifically: